 Vitamins and minerals are often called micronutrients because the body needs only a small amount of them.
-However, if this small amount is not provided, you will definitely get sick.
+However, if this small amount is not provided, the deficiency of vitamins will have an effect on the body, and you will get sick.
 Although vitamins and minerals are both micronutrients, they are different in some raw materials.
-Vitamin is organic and decomposes due to heat, air, or acid.
+Vitamins are organic and decompose due to heat, air, or acid.
 Minerals are inorganic and retain their chemical structure.

-Vitamins are divided into two important categories, including water-soluble vitamins and fat-soluble vitamins.
+Vitamins are divided into two important categories: water-soluble vitamins and fat-soluble vitamins.

 Water-soluble vitamins: